NEW Noise or nuisance

 What to expect

-The officer will arrange to visit the location of the complaint within an hour of receiving the complaint.
-They will advise you of the estimated time of their visit – our aim is to visit you within 60 minutes of your initial call, but this is subject to the demand on the service which can be very high during the summertime.
+The officer will arrange to visit you within an hour of receiving the complaint – it is important that we are able to visit you and witness the problem and assess its impact inside your property.
+The officer will advise you of the estimated time of their visit – our aim is to visit you within 60 minutes of your initial call, but this is subject to the demand on the service which can be very high during the summertime.

 Frequently asked questions